Cannes: Download THR's Day 1 Daily

 The fest's first daily issue includes a look at why indie films are struggling to survive, 'Bill & Ted 3' drawing global interest, and whether the measles outbreak is affecting fest attendees.

 The Hollywood Reporter has released its first 2019 Cannes Film Festival daily issue, which includes a look into why indie films are struggling to survive, why Bill & Ted 3 is drawing global interest and what festival attendees are doing to protect themselves amid the measles outbreak.

 The Search for a Hit Film

 The day before the Cannes market even got underway, Glen Basner was taking meetings with prospective buyers for the FilmNation action-comedy Down Under Cover, which will star Avengers: Endgame’s Chris Hemsworth and Girls Trip’s Tiffany Haddish.
-Not surprisingly, the film is being courted by major studios, looking to pay around $40 million for the film given the combination of Hemsworth (soon to be heading up Sony’s Men in Black reboot) and established comedy star Haddish and the film’s franchise potential.
-THR takes a look at how smaller distributors are increasingly getting muscled out of the running for splashy fare, and how this year’s market, which runs from May 14-23, will likely be no exception.
+Not surprisingly, the film is being courted by major studios, looking to pay around $40 million for it given the combination of Hemsworth (soon to be heading up Sony’s Men in Black reboot) and established comedy star Haddish and the pic’s franchise potential.
+THR takes a look at how smaller distributors are increasingly getting muscled out of the running for splashy fare and how this year’s market, which runs from May 14-23, will likely be no exception.

 'Bill & Ted' Take Over the World?